freebsd/freebsd-quarterly/2019q1/riscv.md

 developer.
 We also expect to work on support for a new version of the SBI specification.

-Sponsor: The FreeBSD Foundation
-Sponsor: DARPA, AFRL
+Sponsor: The FreeBSD Foundation, DARPA, AFRL